arkency/posts/posts/2018-02-19-the-anatomy-of-search-pages.md

 newsletter: :arkency_form
 ---

-FIXME: Place post lead here.
+What kind of components do we need to use to make a great search page?
+Let's have a look.

 <!-- more -->

-The anatomy of search pages

-What kind of components do we need to use to make a great search page?

 ## Text Search